 What Does it Mean to Have a Personality Disorder?

-Signs & Symptoms of Personality Disorder
+Symptoms of People With Personality Disorders

-Displayed Symptoms of Personality Disorder:
+Physical Symptoms of Personality Disorder:

 - Intense, rapid changes in mood and affect